Parthivi-Jain-24/AGRI_AI_annam/README.md

 ## Run Instructions

 1. Run the training notebook
-2. Run Inference notebook
-3. Evaluate the metric based on f1 score
+2. Evaluate the metric based on f1 score